tsbertalan/CarND-MPC-Project/README.md

 during which the control actuations are constrained to be their previous values, and not available to IPOPT for optimization.

+In production, at the very least I'd use something like `ros::Rate` to promote consistent loop timing.

 ## Coefficient tuning